Energy watchdog suggests oil release unnecessary

 However, a projected recovery in non‐OPEC supplies in the fourth quarter of 2012 is forecast to cut back the ‘call' on OPEC by a substantial 0.5 million bpd to just 30.6 million bpd versus its current output of 31.55 million bpd.

-Oil prices have rallied due to expectations of a new round of monetary easing in the United States and on tension between Iran and the West over Tehran's nuclear program.
+Oil prices have rallied due to expectations of a new round of monetary easing in the United States and on tension between Iran and the West over Tehran's nuclear programme.

 The IEA said Iranian oil exports inched up in August to 1.1 million bpd from below 1 million bpd in July.